Monoidal Bousfield Localizations and Algebras over Operads: Preservation of Commutative Monoids

 Preservation of commutative monoids by monoidal Bousfield localizations is easy in certain categories of spectra, because of the property that for all cofibrant $X$ in $\M$, the map $(E\Sigma_n)_+ \wedge_{\Sigma_n} X^{\wedge n} \to X^{\wedge n}/\Sigma_n$ is a weak equivalence.
 This property was first noticed in \cite{EKMM}, and we will now discuss it more generally.

 Recall that two operads $O$ and $P$ are said to satisfy \textit{rectification} if $P$-alg and $O$-alg are Quillen equivalent model categories.
-In \cite{white-commutative-monoids}, we introduced the \textit{rectification axiom}, which states that if $Q_{\Sigma_n}S\to S$ is cofibrant replacement for $S$ in $\M^{\Sigma_n}$ then for all cofibrant $X$ in $\M$, the map $Q_{\Sigma_n}S \otimes_{\Sigma_n} X^{\otimes n} \to X^{\otimes n}/\Sigma_n$ is a weak equivalence (this is the natural generalization of the property from \cite{EKMM} mentioned above).
+In \cite{white-commutative-monoids}, we introduced the \textit{rectification axiom}, which states that if $Q_{\Sigma_n}S\to S$ is cofibrant replacement for $S$ in $\M^{\Sigma_n}$ then for all cofibrant $X$ in $\M$, the map $Q_{\Sigma_n}S \otimes_{\Sigma_n} X^{\otimes n} \to X^{\otimes n}/\Sigma_n$ is a weak equivalence (this is the natural generalization of the property from \cite{EKMM} mentioned above, and was further generalized in \cite{white-yau3}).
 Observe that this property automatically holds on $L_\C(\M)$ if it holds on $\M$, because the cofibrant objects are the same and the weak equivalences are contained in the $\C$-local equivalences.
 We now prove that in the presence of the rectification axiom, preservation results for commutative monoids are particularly nice.

 \begin{theorem} Let $QCom$ denote a $\Sigma$-cofibrant replacement of $Com$ in $\M$.
-Let $\M$ be a monoidal model category in which the rectification axiom implies that $QCom$ and $Com$ rectify.
+Let $\M$ be a monoidal model category satisfying the conditions of Theorem 4.6 of \cite{white-commutative-monoids}, so that the rectification axiom implies that $QCom$ and $Com$ rectify.
 Let $L_\C$ be a monoidal Bousfield localization.
 Then $L_\C$ preserves commutative monoids.
+In particular: